-No. PES covers the four stages of editing that begin when the content appears in its first iteration and end when it's ready for the end user:
+No. PES covers the four stages of editing that begin when the content appears in its first iteration at structural editing and ends in its last iteration at proofreading:

 - structural editing

-- · stylistic editing
+- stylistic editing

-- · copy editing
+- copy editing

 - proofreading

 Part A covers the fundamentals of editing, which all professional editors are expected to understand and demonstrate, no matter which stages they work on.
 Parts B through E cover the knowledge, skills and practices required at each stage.
-The Standards do not cover related work, such as rewriting, indexing, localization or fact checking.
-These are described briefly in the Appendix, Related Editorial Skills.
+The Standards do not cover related work, such as rewriting, indexing and localization.
+These are described briefly in the Appendix.